daniestevez/gr-satellites/docs/source/installation_conda.rst

 Acknowledgments
 ^^^^^^^^^^^^^^^

-Thanks to `Ryan Volz`_ for packaging GNU Radio for Conda and to `Petrus Hyvönen`_ for putting together recipies to install gr-satellites and its dependencies through Conda.
+Thanks to `Ryan Volz`_ and `Petrus Hyvönen`_ for their work in putting together recipies to install gr-satellites and its dependencies through Conda and for helping me make gr-satellites build on Windows.

 .. _conda: https://docs.conda.io/en/latest/
 .. _miniconda: https://docs.conda.io/en/latest/miniconda.html